TheEquidistantProject/MachineLearningSuite/README.md

 3. **Cosine Similarity**: We calculate cosine similarity between articles based on their body text.
 This allows us to pair articles with similar content.

-4. **Prompt Generation**: We design specific prompts to align the GPT-3.5-turbo-instruct model to produce balanced and unbiased articles.
+4. **Prompt Engineering**: We design specific prompts to align the GPT-3.5-turbo-instruct model to produce balanced and unbiased articles.
 These prompts play a crucial role in preventing misinformation.

 ### Cosine Similarity